Pastor: Fr. Anthony Borrow, SJ

 Since this grassroots beginning, two more school buildings were added to accommodate the population growth of the area.
 A new church building was constructed in 1994-1995, and the church became parish offices.
 The school now serves more than 550 children, from preschool through middle school.
 The school would like to continue to grow to serve more children.
 Plans are underway to construct another school building; however, funding for the project has prevented further progress.

-St. Martin’s has several programs that serve the community, such as Hand-to-Hand Ministries of Belize, which continues to build hundreds of new homes for those in need.
-The parish’s St. Vincent De Paul program has a Drop-In Center for seniors and an Outreach Center to feed the hungry and serve the youth of the south side.
+In addition to the school, St. Martin’s has several programs that serve the community.
+Hand-to-Hand Ministries of Belize builds new homes for those in need.
+The parish’s St. Vincent De Paul program has a Drop-In Center for seniors and an Outreach Center to feed the hungry and serve the youth of the south side of Belize City.

 St. Martin de Porres Parish is a community of faith.
 Their prayer together is spirit-filled.
 St. Martin de Porres Parish is a community of hope as they labor with Jesus to bring about the social transformation needed to help ease the effects of poverty on the neighborhood.
 St. Martin de Porres Parish is a community of love.